jeffprinty/ml-a11y-cdl-components/README.md

 ## Demo

-Run the Demo locally for usage examples or visit [https://mlazul.github.io/ml-a11y-cdl-components/](https://mlazul.github.io/ml-a11y-cdl-components/)
+Run the Demo locally for usage examples or [view the demo online](https://jeffprinty.github.io/ml-a11y-cdl-components/)

 ## Dependencies